---- ---- ---- ---- PROJECT UPDATE, Nov 2, 2020 ---- ---- ---- ----

-The L.A.
-Art Workers Relief Fund is an emergency response to the sudden, widespread economic fallout caused by the COVID-19 pandemic.
-Our goal is to raise at least $250,000 in order to distribute $1,000 grants to as many art workers across L.A.
-County as possible.
+The LA Art Workers Relief Fund was an emergency response to the sudden, widespread economic fallout caused by the COVID-19 pandemic.
+Our goal was to raise as much money as possible in order to distribute $1,000 grants to Art Workers across L.A.
+County.

-With the shuttering of our arts institutions in the midst of the coronavirus outbreak, thousands of art workers across Los Angeles have found themselves unable to meet basic financial obligations like rent.
+With the shuttering of our arts institutions in the midst of the coronavirus outbreak, thousands of Art Workers across Los Angeles have found themselves unable to meet basic financial obligations like rent.
 The closures are necessary to stem the spread of the virus, but art workers, most of whom are not protected by employer benefits, are already struggling with the long-term cost of helping to keep our city and county safe.
-The L.A.
-Art Workers Relief Fund will funnel support from every strata of the L.A. art world toward this valuable ecosystem of workers.
+The LA Art Workers Relief Fund will funnel support from every strata of the LA arts industry toward this valuable ecosystem of workers.

-We invite you to invest in the well-being of L.A. art workers, whether you're an established artist or art collector with a big heart, a gallery director who values your team, a museum board member interested in righting the ship, a lover of the arts who wants to help, or a fellow art worker who can afford to pitch in.
-This is a true community effort.
-We cannot do it without you!
+Beyond the boundaries of this fundraising endeavor, we invite you to invest in the well-being of LA Art Workers on an on-going basis, whether you're an established artist or art collector with a big heart, a gallery director who values your team, a museum board member interested in changing the culture of your institution, a lover of the arts who wants to help, or a fellow Art Worker invested in fighting the good fight.

 What is an ‘Art Worker’?

-Visitor Services Associate, Educator, Security Guard, Art Handler, Docent, Maintenance Worker, Intern, Writer, Administrator, Fabricator, Artist's Studio Assistant, Dispatcher, Picture Framer and many, many more.
+Visitor Services Associate, Museum Educator, Art Handler, Docent, Maintenance Worker, Intern, Writer, Administrator, Fabricator, Artist's Studio Assistant, Fine Art Shipping Dispatcher, Picture Framer, Museum or Gallery Guard and many more.

 Over the past several years, art workers have built LA into a thriving arts capital.
 Unfortunately, a frequent lack of benefits or guaranteed work also leaves many especially vulnerable to the effects of an economic downturn.